 Cinema Blend Daily Star (UK) The Inquisitor Total Film Moviefone

 And I will admit that my interest is piqued now.
-Both Richard Armitage’s recent role of Thorin Oakenshield (right) and the potential role of Bruce Wayne as Batman have tragic pasts that they must overcome to work toward the greater good.
+Both Richard Armitage’s recent role THE HOBBIT: AN UNEXPECTED JOURNEYof Thorin Oakenshield (right) and the potential role of Bruce Wayne as Batman have tragic pasts that they must overcome to work toward the greater good.
 Both men are tormented by their families being murdered.
 And Both men feel that their purpose overshadows their own right to happiness.
 Richard Armitage has embued his portrayal of Thorin Oakenshield with a gravitas born of Thorin’s heritage, yet a soul that yearns to be made whole again.
 Might the role of Batman/Bruce Wayne allow Richard Armitage the opportunity to further mine the depths of one man’s psyche in his relentless pursuit of a sometimes illusory goal?
 That of a perfect world where good triumphs over evil and where the weak are not exploited for power and profit?

 So, with all of the discussion buzz on the net and especially on Twitter swirling around Richard Armitage as a potential actor to portray Batman in the new Superman-Batman pairing, I couldn’t resist making a Richard Armitage Batman Signature: